 Este artículo está disponible en español.

 Here’s a weird fact.

 Until about six or seven years ago, the term “bullying” was pretty much absent from everyday use.
-In fact, six or seven years ago, if you had asked someone to define “bullying,” they’d probably tell you that the word itself was both old and old-fashioned.

 Many families are growing more concerned about suicide, especially among young people.
 Yet, suicide is often preventable when family members, friends, and communities learn how to recognize warning signs and connect those who are struggling with help.